'Lost Dream': what the Russian woman who moved to the USA regrets

 “Do you know what struck me?
-No, not even an approach to work.
-She was very clever, I would even say, smart.
+No, not even the approach to work.
+She turned out to be very intelligent, I would even say, smart.
 With a medical education, she worked as a physiotherapist in Russia.
-It is clear that her diploma did not mean anything here.
-But if you get an education, even in college, to learn a language, the chances of the American dream are already getting higher, ”Val continued.
+Obviously, here her diploma meant nothing.
+But if you get an education, even in college, learn the language, the chances of the American Dream are already higher, ”continued Val.

 It turned out that Luda had planned.

 “I want to finally speak English normally, understand people.
-I signed up for college courses here, ”Luda once shared.
+I signed up for college courses, ”Luda once shared.

 The sky outside the window had already turned dark blue foreshadowing the night.